7 Best-Kept Secrets to Using Whole Dried Galangal Slices Like a Pro

 Secret 5: Brewing Galangal Tea – A Soothing Herbal Beverage

-Dried galangal can be transformed into a warming, aromatic tea that’s not only delicious but also supports digestion and helps soothe colds or sore throats.
+Dried galangal slices can be transformed into a warming, aromatic tea that’s not only delicious but also supports digestion and helps soothe colds or sore throats.
 Its earthy, peppery, and slightly citrusy notes create a comforting herbal drink perfect for any season.

-How to Brew Galangal Tea:
+How to Make Galangal Tea:

 - Boil Water: Bring a pot of water to a gentle boil.